metabrainz/critiquebrainz/docs/contrib/installation.rst

 and most of the data associated with them.
-If you want to import that into your own installation, download archives from ftp://ftp.musicbrainz.org/pub/musicbrainz/critiquebrainz/dump/ (you'll need to get the base archive ``cbdump.tar.bz2`` and one with reviews) and use ``python manage.py export importer`` command.
+If you want to import that into your own installation, download archives from ftp://ftp.musicbrainz.org/pub/musicbrainz/critiquebrainz/dump/ (you'll need to get the base archive ``cbdump.tar.bz2`` and one with reviews) and use ``python3 manage.py export importer`` command.
 First you need to import base archive and then one that contains reviews.
 For example::

-   $ python manage.py dump import cbdump.tar.bz2
+   $ python3 manage.py dump import cbdump.tar.bz2
-   $ python manage.py dump import cbdump-reviews-all.tar.bz2
+   $ python3 manage.py dump import cbdump-reviews-all.tar.bz2

 Keep in mind that CritiqueBrainz only supports importing into an empty database.